ChrisDeCleene/prokeepReactApp/README.md

 ```bash
 npm run test
 ```

 Create local static build and run:

 ```bash
 npm run build
 ```

 ```bash
 npm run start
 ```

 ---

 ## Usage

 - Form can be used to login or register a user.
-- Due to Reqres API not accepting new data for login or register, you will need to use a valid email.
+- Since Reqres API does not accept new data for login or register, you will need to use a valid email.
 Below is a list of valid options.

 1. george.bluth@reqres.in
 2. janet.weaver@reqres.in